curl / Docs / Project / TODO

 A test suite made for HTTP cookies (RFC 6265) by Adam Barth is available at https://github.com/abarth/http-state/tree/master/tests

-It'd be really awesome if someone would write a script/setup that would run curl with that test suite and detect deviances.
+It would be good if someone would write a script/setup that would run curl with that test suite and detect deviances.
 Ideally, that would even be incorporated into our regular test suite.

 20.8 Run web-platform-tests URL tests